bdcaf/vignetteEngineMake/README.md

 endef
 ```

-    The name of the definition is not important.
+The name of the definition is unimportant.
 Additional
 `%\Vignette` options may be placed in this region as
 well.
 Two targets are expected - both need to have the
 same basename, but one with extension `.pdf` for weave
 and one with `.R` for tangle.
 For shared targets
 `include` can be used.

 ## background